 Open 10:30am - 5pm Thur, Fri, Sat, Sun & Mon

 Qwayaciiq Sam is Ahousaht, which is part of the Nuu-chah-nulth nation, and located on the West Coast of Vancouver Island.
 Qwayaciiq has competed his Bachelor of Arts at Emily Carr Asst and Design University on Vancouver Island.

-Qwayaciiq’s father Stanley Sam is a former life long fisher a carver, a Historian and storyteller, and speaker for the Chiefs of the Wolf Clan of Ahousaht.
-A privilege passed on from his grandfathers for more then 10 generations and Stanley publicly passed on his role of Tuuq-sii-tii Qwayaciiq (Head Wolf) to his son Qwayaciiq to be the next speaker for 2 Ahousaht Chiefs, A-inchut (Shawn Atleo) and Ha-upinulth (Bill Keitlah).
+Qwayaciiq’s father Stanley Sam is a former life-long fisherman carver, a historian, storyteller, and speaker for the Chiefs of the Wolf Clan of Ahousaht.
+This role is a privilege passed on from his grandfathers for more then 10 generations and Stanley publicly passed on his role of Tuuq-sii-tii Qwayaciiq (Head Wolf) to his son, Qwayaciiq, to be the next speaker for two Ahousaht Chiefs, A-inchut (Shawn Atleo) and Ha-upinulth (Bill Keitlah).

 Qwayaciiq began making drums in 1986 for ceremonial purposes, and in 1987 was commissioned to make drums for Bill Reid, Robertson Davies, and Roy Vickers.